jll63/yomm2/tutorials/policy_tutorial.md

 It is also used by the constructor of `virtual_ptr` to obtain a vptr on the basis of an object's dynamic type.

-`virtual_ptr::final`, and it associated convenience functions, assume that the static and dynamic types of their argument are the same.
+`virtual_ptr::final`, and the related convenience functions, assume that the static and dynamic types of their argument are the same.
 The vptr is obtained statically from the policy's `static_vptr<Class>` member.
 It is conceivable to organize an entire program around the "final" constructs; thus, the `vptr` facet